SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Target value: The target value is currently not shown in the diagram.
 The value is used in the "Data Point List" widget.

 * Yellow Range Min / Max: Defines the range when minor alarms should be raised by threshold rule.
-These value are currently not visualized.
+These values are currently not visualized.
 See Smart Rules below for details.

 * Red Range Min / Max: Defines the range when major alarms should be raised by threshold rules.
-These value are currently not visualized.
+These values are currently not visualised.
 See Smart Rules below for details.

 * Chart Type: For aggregated data, select what aggregated value should be visualized.
 Options are: min, max, area

 * Y Axis: Select on which y-axis the data point should be shown.
 Options are: Auto, left, right.

-* Asset: The name of the asset of the data point.
+* Asset: The asset of the data point.
 This field is not editable.
 Additionally, the internal name of the data point (measurement fragment and series) is shown.

 ### Browsing in the data explorer